-The Village of Ellenville is in violation of State lead and copper control requirements for Copper.
-Therefore, we must include the following statement in this report.
+The Village of Ellenvil le is not in violation of State lead and copper control requirements for

+Copper.
+If we were, we must include the following statement in this report.

 Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.